Here are our distinguished Jurists for the 2014 Festival.

 Head Juror, Chuck Jaffee, likes to plug people into the spirit of independent filmmakers.
-Find links to more than 100 films reviewed for The Union newspaper at www.startlets.com.
-He also juries the Nevada City Film Festival and has written an Oscars prediction newsletter for more than 30 years.
+Find links to more than 100 films he has reviewed for The Union newspaper at www.startlets.com.
+Besides selection committee and jurying devotions to the Wild & Scenic, he has done the same for the Nevada City Film Festival.
+At starlets.com, you can also link to his Oscars prediction newsletter, which he’s been doing for more than 30 years.

 Roger Hicks is a founding member of SYRCL and was the organization’s spokesperson, then board president for 15 of the first 16 years.
-Roger continues to serve on the board and is an integral part of the Festival Committee.
-He is a physician at Yubadocs Urgent Care, which he founded with his wife, Linda Rachmel.
-He’s passionate about rivers, salmon, and the Wild & Scenic Film Festival.
+Roger continues to serve on the board and is an integral part of the Festival Committee, returning to the Jury for the 4th year.
+He is Medical Director at Yubadocs Urgent Care, which he founded with his wife, Linda Rachmel.
+He’s passionate about rivers, salmon, healthcare reform, and the Wild & Scenic Film Festival.
 His film credits include Sicko.
 (Actually, that’s his only one.)

-Steve Shor has over 25 years experience in casting, production and agency/management postions, and most recently with Columbia/TriStar Pictures.
-Steve is currently an independent producer with a variety of projects in development.
+Steve Shor has over 25 years’ experience in casting, production and agency/management positions, and most recently worked at Columbia/TriStar Pictures.
 Steve has served on the boards of the Earth Communications Office, Friends of the River, American Oceans Campaign and Heal the Bay.
-Steve is the Industry Advisor and Programmer for the Sonoma International Film Festival and the Industry Liaison and a Programmer for the Newport Beach Film Festival.
+Steve is the programmer for both the Sonoma International and the Newport Beach Film Festivals, and also is currently an independent producer with a variety of projects in development.